Your cart is empty

 Klim recently took the avalanche industry by storm by officially entering the electronic airbag market with their own snowmobile-specific avalanche airbag packs, the Klim Atlas and the Klim Aspect.
 These packs have proved to be crowd favorites among backcountry snowmobile enthusiasts and avalanche safety experts alike.
 Now, after three years on the market, it’s time for the next generation.

-The Klim Aspect 16 Airbag Pak has been redesigned for snow season 2022-2023.
-The all-new design features the latest Alpride E2 electronic airbag system which is smaller and lighter than its predecessor the E1 and inflates an airbag that is 12 liters larger.
-Read on as we, the SnowBigDeal team, give an in-depth look into the functionality and performance of this new pack along with a detailed comparison to its predecessor in our Klim Aspect 16 E2 Airbag Pak review.
-We believe this pack will be a hit for years to come.
+The Klim Aspect 16 Airbag Pak has been redesigned with the latest Alpride E2 electronic airbag system.
+The E2 system is smaller and lighter than its predecessor, the E1, and inflates an airbag that is 12 liters larger.
+Read on as we, the SnowBigDeal team, give an in-depth look into the functionality and performance of this pack along with a detailed comparison to its predecessor in our Klim Aspect 16 E2 Airbag Pak review.

 WHY CHOOSE AN AIRBAG /